iachai02/devnotes/notes/aws-solutions-architect/section2/aws-identity-access.md

 - IAM Principals must be authenticated to send requests (with a few exceptions)
 - A principal is a person or application that can make a request for an action or operation on an AWS resource
 - AWS determines whether to authorize the request (allow/deny)
+- AWS actions are authorized on AWS resources
 - Core components of IAM
   - User: user gains permissions applied to the group through the policy
   - User groups: used to add users and applying policies